hdinsight/hdinsight.github.io/spark/livy-nativethread-exhaustion.md

 ~~~~

+There is an issue with Livy 0.3 that’s mixing the concepts of GC and session timeout.
+We are setting the timeout to 24 days to make sure the spark streaming apps don’t get killed by GC.
+This is causing some Livy OOM issue when the server gets restarted and tries to restore sessions from ZK.
+So it is required to delete the batch sessions explicitly when the spark app is completed.

+Livy 0.4 has GC and session timeout separated into different settings, which is the ideal solution

 The default timeout was around an hour thought that was interactive session.
 Only other session timeout value that is livy.server.session.timeout = 2073600000.
+Livy keeps sessions around until the session timeout.

 For testing set the livy.server.session.timeout to 36900000 found the session entries were garbage collected after about 1 hour 10 minutes.
-Looking at the following snip of code livy would be the max of the default timeout and the session.timeout set on ambari.
+Following livy souce code snippet checks the max of the default timeout and the session.timeout set on ambari.

 ~~~~
   def collectGarbage(): Future[Iterable[Unit]] = {